KRFOSS/kali-docs/general-use/kali-linux-sources-list-repositories/index.md

 During the Kali setup process, if you don't have access to a network connection to reach a repository, you will perform an offline installation of Kali Linux.
 You will be limited to the packages & the version which is on the medium you installed Kali from.
 This will then configure Kali to continue to use this medium to install packages from, even after Kali has been installed.

 This means you will not get any updates to packages, or any new additional tools, which can be frustrating.
-You can see if you the offline media enabled if your values match up with whats below (or if you want to enable this option):
+You can see if you the offline media enabled if your values match up with what's below (or if you want to enable this option):

 ```console
 kali@kali:~$ cat /etc/apt/sources.list